abdulrahman305/GenXdev.Console/README.md

 ### PARAMETERS
     -Filter <String>
-        Allows you to search for cmdLets by providing searchstrings, with or without wildcards
+        Allows you to search for Cmdlets by providing searchstrings, with or without wildcards
         Required?                    false
         Position?
 1